apihive/redhex/README.md

 # redhex
-A Redis, Http, Https and Express base API builder
+A Redis, Http/Https and Express API builder